project-flogo/rules/examples/flogo/simple/README.md

 ##Resources configuration
 Under the top level `resources` section, `id` must reference a rule session configured in the actions configuration above.
-Since the name of the rulessesion being referneced is `simple`, `id` takes the value `rulesession:simple`
+Since the name of the rulessesion being referenced is `simple`, `id` takes the value `rulesession:simple`

 Under the `rules` section, declare all your rules.